adore/daylight/doc/develop.md

 #### Customization

-Behind the scenes, all the controller actions are looking up models based on its controller name by looking up the model based on the substring prior to the word 'Controller' (ie. when `PostController` is the controller name it determines the model name is `Post`).
+Behind the scenes, the controller actions look up models based on its controller name.
+The portion before the word _Controller_ (ie. when `PostController` is the controller name it determines the model name to be `Post`).

 You may specify a different model to use: